retro16/MidiBox/README.md

  * If you need more than 1 synth ensemble, just use independent mappings for different channel spans.
 Use channel mapping at your advantage.

+ * Channel processing options in the paraphonic mapper route are applied after paraphonic mapping.

  * Paraphonic mapping bus latency is higher because it needs to wait for the whole MIDI "note on" to be received before routing it.
-It triples latency.
+This can be a problem when playing notes on a paraphonic output and on a normal output at the same time: timing won't be as tight.

  * The paraphonic mapping bus responds to MIDI CC 123 "all notes off" messages properly.